Cartan structure equations and Levi-Civita connection in noncommutative geometry: Duality and Cartan structure equations for curvature and torsion

-In this section we fix $\Gamma$ to be a finitely generated and projective $A$-module in $\cat$, i.e., to be a module in $\catfp$.
-We study the duals of left or right $A$-linear (more generally graded $\OM$-linear) maps and the duals of connections.
-This leads to the relation between the curvature on a module $\Gamma$ and the associated curvature on the dual module $\stG$ and similarly for the torsion.
+We study the standard duality notions of dual left or right $A$-linear (more generally graded $\OM$-linear) maps and dual connections in the context of modules in $\catfp$.
+This leads in Section 5.2 to the relation between the curvature on a module $\Gamma$ and the associated curvature on the dual module $\stG$ and similarly for the torsion.
 These are the Cartan structure equations for curvature and torsion in braided noncommutative geometry in a global coordinate independent formalism.
 Globally defined curvature and torsion coefficients, with respect to a pair of dual bases for the finitely generated and projective module of vector fields, are introduced and the Bianchi identities proven.